Skip to Content

 Throughout its history, what has made the Canadian Paediatric Society unique among similar organizations is its relentless advocacy to ensure that children and youth have access to the best possible care.

-The CPS established the Victor Marchessault Advocacy Award to honour individuals or organizations who have made outstanding contributions to Canada’s children and youth at the local, provincial, or national level.
+The CPS established the Victor Marchessault Advocacy Award to honour individuals who have made outstanding contributions to Canada’s children and youth at the local, provincial, or national level.
 Presented every two years, this award recognizes the diverse ways that Canadians help make life better for children and youth.

 The award is presented during the CPS Annual Conference.
 The recipient is awarded a commemorative plaque and a $1,000 prize.
 Recipients also receive a complimentary one year membership to the CPS.